openmediavault/openmediavault-docs/installation/on_debian.rst

 To do so, simply install the system using the `Debian netinst images
 <https://www.debian.org/CD/netinst/>`_.
 After that apply the commands below.
-Please do **not** install a graphical desktop environment, use a minimal server installation only.
+Please do **not** install a graphical desktop environment or web server, use a minimal server installation only (SSH server and standard system utilities).
 For a step by step install guide have a look into the `Debian minimal install guide <https://www.pcsuggest.com/debian-minimal-install-guide/>`_.

 On ARM devices, please check if there's an appropriate `Armbian <https://www.armbian.com/download>`_